parth-saif/satellite_RL/README.md

 - [Basilisk](https://avslab.github.io/basilisk/ 'Basilisk') is used as the simulation engine for satellite dynamics.
 - [BSK-RL](https://avslab.github.io/bsk_rl/index.html 'bsk-rl') is a package for constructing Gymnasium environments for spacecraft tasking problems, using Basilisk.
 - [Crazyflie Python API](https://github.com/bitcraze/crazyflie-lib-python 'Crazyflie Python API') is used to send instructions to the Crazyflie 2.1+ drones.
+- [uav_trajectories](https://github.com/whoenig/uav_trajectories 'UAV Trajectory Generation') is used to fit 7th order polynomial segements to waypoints, as part of drone trajectory creation.

 All the required packages can be installed with the following instructions: